 - An imbalance of healthy gut bacteria, leading to inflammation and the risk of stomach cancers.

-Understandably, these drastic side effects from consuming too much sodium have put many people into a fear of salt.
+Understandably, these drastic side effects of consuming too much sodium have pushed many people into a fear of salt.
 However, you should not eliminate salt from your diet!

 Not getting enough sodium can do equal damage to your overall health and body.
 This is why maintaining a balance of sodium is so important.

 While on the keto diet, you may unknowingly leave yourself deficient in sodium.
 You may be wondering, “are electrolytes bad for you?”

 But it’s important to understand how sodium and other electrolytes are crucial to a balanced keto diet!